JoinMarket-Org/joinmarket-clientserver/docs/PAYJOIN.md

 # Payjoin protocol version; currently only '1' is supported.
 payjoin_version = 1

-# servers can change their destination address by default (0).
+# Servers can change their destination address by default (0).
 # if '1', they cannot.
 Note that servers can explicitly request
 # that this is activated, in which case we respect that choice.
 disable_output_substitution = 0